AndrewUnderton/Python_Projects/CST_Automation/README.txt

 RunTransferManager - Takes Box IDs, transfers them to a pallet.
 RunFindOddOneOut - Takes Box IDs, spin-off of RunTransferManager.
 Scan a group of units and script will tell
 		   which ones aren't on the specified pallet.
+Any scripts that don't have "Run" in front of them are modules that the main scripts use as dependencies.
+Do not try to run them separately.

 STEPS TO RUN:
 1. Install Anaconda from the link below.
 This is what installs Python and gives a good interface.